 SIGCIS established the Mahoney Fund in 2008, following a challenge by Ann Johnson to match her pledged giving in honor of historian of computing Michael S. Mahoney.
 The fund is the main capital reserve for the SIG, intended to provide a long-term income source and support for special projects.
 Money held in the fund has been growing proportionately with SHOT’s own endowment, which gave us strong returns to reinvest in 2009 and 2010.
-By January 2013 the fund's balance stood at more than thrteen thousand dollars.
-Now that the initial give year goal of ten thousand dollars has been reached we plan to spend around $500 each year from the fund.
-Our longer term goal is now twenty thousand dollars.
+By February 2013 the fund's balance stood at $14,400.

 The difficult economic climate is making it harder for graduate students to secure institutional funds to present at the annual SHOT meeting.
-At present, income from the fund is intended primarily to provide ongoing support for the Michael S. Mahoney Graduate Student Travel Awards.
-As it grows it may support other projects, including SIG workshops and special events.
+Income from the fund provides ongoing support for the Michael S. Mahoney Graduate Student Travel Awards.

 Contributing to the Mahoney Fund is a great way to give back to the history of computing community, help young scholars develop, and promote the field’s long-term vitality and excellence.
 Please take this opportunity to recognize and honor Mike’s exemplary contribution to SIGCIS and his inspiring commitment to the discovery of new scholarship in our field by donating to the Mahoney Fund.